-Silver bullion is valued by investors not just because of its price and potential gains, but because of the benefits it brings when it is held as part of a diversified portfolio.
+Silver bullion is valued by investors not just because of its price and potential gains, but because of the benefits, it brings when it is held as part of a diversified portfolio.

-It brings priceless benefits to the portfolio as it acts as a hedge against inflation, geopolitical and systemic risks.
+It brings priceless benefits to the portfolio as it acts as a hedge against inflation and geopolitical and systemic risks.
 It also performs well during times of uncertainty but also during economic upturns when industrial demand increases.
 It is very much a double-edged sword when it comes to its role in your financial strategy.

 Like gold, silver bullion can be bought in many different weights and shapes of coins and bars.
 This of course affects the price.
-For example a 1,000 oz bar of silver will cost roughly 40 times more than a tube of 25 silver 1oz Britannia silver coins.
+For example, a 1,000 oz bar of silver will cost roughly 40 times more than a tube of 25 silver 1oz Britannia silver coins.